oidcproxydotnet/OidcProxy.Net/docs/gocloudnative.org/content/integration-manuals/quickstarts/auth0/quickstart.md

 The BFF relays all requests as configured in the `ReverseProxy` section in the `appsettings.json` file, except for four endpoints:

 ### [GET] /account/login
-To log a user in and to start a http session, navigate to `/account/login`.
+To log a user in and to start an HTTP session, navigate to `/account/login`.
 The software will redirect to the login page of the Identity Provider to log the user in.
 The resulting tokens will be stored in the user session and are not available in the browser.

 ### [GET] /account/login/callback
 This endpoint is used by the IdentityProvider.

 ### [GET] /account/me
-To see the logged in user, navigate to the `/account/me` endpoint.
+To see the logged-in user, navigate to the `/account/me` endpoint.
 This endpoint shows the claims that are in the `id_token`.

 ### [GET] /account/end-session
-To revoke the tokens that have been obtained when the user logged in, navigate to `/account/end-session` endpoint.
+To revoke the tokens that have been obtained when the user logs in, navigate to `/account/end-session` endpoint.
 This will revoke the tokens that have been stored in the user session.
 This will also end the user-session on at the Identity Provider

 ## Demo